 - In the 6.1 submission, for interior damage due to water intrusion through soffits, the hip roof soffit areas were calculated using the same area as gable roof soffit areas.
 Additionally, net areas due to minimum attic ventilation design requirements per FBC 2010 were not accounted for in the final calculations of soffit areas.
-In this new update, hip roof soffit areas are calculated differently than the gable soffit areas, to reflect different geometries, and net penetrable areas are computed.
-The overall effect is an increase in vulnerability, mainly at wind speeds under 200mph.
-The increase is less noticeable as the number of stories increases. - WDR2 was assumed to be equal to one in the calculation of water ingress due to breaches.
-Now, WDR2 is sampled from the WDR2 distribution.
+In this new update, the geometry of the soffit for both gable and hip roofs changed, and hip roof soffit areas are calculated differently than the gable soffit areas, to reflect different geometries, and net penetrable areas are computed.
+The overall effect is an increase in vulnerability, for both hip and gable models, mainly at wind speeds under 200mph.
+The increase is less noticeable as the number of stories increases. - WDR2 was assumed to be equal to one in the calculation of water ingress due to breaches. - Now, WDR2 is sampled from the WDR2 distribution.
 The overall effect is a very slight increase in vulnerability at wind speeds above 150mph.
 The increase is only slight because the amount of total rain that impacts the building is unaffected by the value of the WDR2 variable, since the model first selects the total WDR constant value and computes the variable WDR1 as WDR-WDR2.
 In other words, the change only shifts the cause of interior damage from WDR1 to WDR2, but the total value remains almost the same. - This original section of code was developed by only utilizing data within the interval [-0.5 standard deviation, +0.75 standard deviation] of the simulation data.
 The entire range of simulation data is now used to determine the horizontal rain before and after exterior damage is applied to the model.
 This change was made because there was no real justification to limit the sample space.
 The overall effect is a general very slight decrease in vulnerability for wind speeds above 120mph, which becomes noticeable only at very high wind speeds. - A new exposure study involved the majority of the Florida counties leading to a new set of statistics used to weight the vulnerability matrices.